-With reduced financial resources it is more important than ever to consider alternative ways of supporting and strengthening local policing, in particular by enhancing the role of special constables and other volunteers.
-This will include:
+With reducing financial resources it is more important than ever that we continue to consider alternative ways of supporting and strengthening local policing, in particular by enhancing the role of special constables and other volunteers.
+In doing so I have sought to strengthen these areas since taking office, for example through funding the police cadets scheme and setting out the number of Specials I expect the police to maintain.